toledoroy/react-ions/README.md

   - The *category* of the icon is needed to construct the path.
   - The *hash* after the path will be the `name` prop as passed into the React:ions `Icon` component.
   - All Material icon names should be prefixed with `md-`.
+- Stop the app, and run `npm run build:sprite`.
-- Stop and then start the `React-ions` app
+- Run the app again, and go to: http://localhost:3000/foundations/iconography.
-- Go to: http://localhost:3000/foundations/iconography and your icon will be visible in the list.
+- Your icon will be visible in the list.

 #### To release an icon update
 - Run `npm run build:sprite` and commit the changes to a feature branch